unovue/radix-vue/docs/content/components/avatar.md

 The image to render.
 By default it will only render when it has loaded.
 You can use the `@loadingStatusChange` handler if you need more control.

 <PropsTable :data="[
     {
+      name: 'as',
+      type: 'string | Component',
+      default: 'img',
+      description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+    {
       name: 'asChild',
       required: false,